Eligibility and Entry

 Prior to national competition, SJWP state winners must modify their written research papers to meet the National Paper Guidelines, and submit them electronically no later than Wednesday, May 18, 2016.

-To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition in Herndon, Virginia, June 19-20, 2015.
-In Herndon, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.
+To be eligible to compete at the national level, state winners must be able to attend the onsite U.S. competition during the third weekend in June, 2016.
+At the competition, students will participate in a two-day, all-expenses-paid program, during which they will display and present their projects to a panel of distinguished judges.

 Judges will select the national winner based on six criteria and will place greater weight on the quality of the research paper.
-The National SJWP winner (at least one member if a team) must be available to attend the SJWP international competition in Stockholm, Sweden, from August 22-August 28, or the prize will be awarded to the first runner-up.
+The National SJWP winner (at least one member if a team) must be available to attend the SJWP international competition in Stockholm, Sweden, from August 27 - September 2, 2016, or the prize will be awarded to the first runner-up.

-The national winner and their science teacher will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
+The national winner will receive an all-expenses-paid trip to the international SJWP competition in Stockholm, Sweden..
 To learn more about the international competition, visit www.siwi.org.

 For more information, please email email@example.com or call Stevi Hunt-Cottrell at 703-684-2454.